 Kanyini is a connectedness to "tjukurrpa" the knowledge of creation through place, kinship and the soul.
-Explore, discover and grow through four continents, with a community, on your own, and with the locals you meet throughout the year.

 Be a true explorer and discover four continents; eat Pho in Vietnam, tajine in Marrakech, pastel de nata in Lisbon, ceviche in Lima and tacos in Mexico City

 Cook dinner with Portuguese grandmas, meet members from a Karen tribe in Thailand, and have a typical Mexican Sunday at the trajineras, before the sun goes down.

 Hike Machu Picchu, sleep under the stars in the Sahara, visit Colombia's highest waterfall and Argentina's sierras - there is almost too much natural beauty in this program

 Get updates on new and existing itineraries straight to your inbox.

 A coworking space within 30 minutes walking distance of your accommodation.

 The Remote Year Travel Team takes care of your door-to-door travel logistics between each destination.

 A private, furnished room in each city, usually in an apartment with fellow participants.

 Cultural, educational, and social activities organized into multiple Tracks™.